mendersoftware/iot-manager/README.md

 devices.
 Mender comprises a client running at the embedded device, as well as a server that manages deployments across many devices.

-This repository contains the Azure IoT Manager microservice, which is part of the Mender server.
+This repository contains the IoT Manager microservice, which is part of the Mender server.
 The Mender server is designed as a microservices architecture and comprises several repositories.